pcilli/fitbit-mcp-server/README.md

 ## Generating Your Required Secrets

-Add every secret below to a local `.env` file (never commit this file).
+Add every secret below to a local `.env` file.
 Example:

 ```dotenv